germangh/eeglab_plugin_aar/README.md

 * [Gomez-Herrero, G.][ggh] et al., _Automatic Removal of Ocular Artifacts in the EEG without an EOG Reference Channel_, In Proceedings of the 7th Nordic Signal Processing Symposium, 2006.
 DOI: [10.1109/NORSIG.2006.275210][eog-doi].
-The article is freely available from [TUT's archives][aar-tut], and from my [my homepage][aar-home].
+The article is freely available from [TUT's archives][aar-tut], and from [my homepage][aar-home].

 [aar-home]: http://germangh.com/papers/norsig06.pdf